myvipstudio/parse-deploy-config/README.md

 # Parse Deploy Config

-Reusable configuration merging tools for GitHub Actions and Terraform.
+Reusable configuration merging tools to define deployment configurations across different environments and regions, with support for both GitHub Actions and Terraform as well as a CLI tool for local usage.

 These tools are designed to merge a hierarchical JSON configuration file with environment and region overrides, returning the configuration that is active for a specified environment and region combination.

-The combination of these tools allows you to manage complex configurations in a structured way, making it easier to handle different environments and regions without duplicating configuration data, and to easily share the same deployment configuration across GitHub Actions workflows and Terraform modules.
+The combination of these tools allows you to manage complex configurations in a structured way, making it easier to handle different environments and regions without duplicating configuration data, and to easily share the same deployment configuration across multiple platforms like GitHub Actions and Terraform and keeping this configuration in files that are source controlled alongside your codebase.
+As always, you should ensure that sensitive data or secrets are not included in any configuration files that are checked into source control.

+These tools are designed to handle JSON5 configuration files, which allows for comments and more flexible syntax compared to standard JSON.

 ## GitHub Actions Usage